JSFreelance/TradingAPI/README.md

 # A Trading API
 ###Install
-Run setup.sh for create the project default virtual enviroment and all dependencies.
+Run setup.sh for create the project default virtual enviroment and install all dependencies.
 ###Requirements list
 - [x] REQ1: Build a web app that will allow us Create Retrieve Update and Delete foreign exchange trades.
 The app will be composed composed in two layers: